-His latest presentation to the 2011 European Banking and Financial Forum in Prague today, 29th March 2011, was a timely reminder of the tedious PowerPoint presentations too often served up by central bankers…European and American.
+His latest presentation was to the 2011 European Banking and Financial Forum in Prague today, 29th March 2011.
+And, of course, it was a timely reminder of the tedious PowerPoint presentations too often served up by central bankers…European and American.
+Not too dissimilar from the Jean-Claude Trichet Euro speech.

 This was a tedious presentation made worse by the bullet list approach taken to the explanation of quantitative easing (QE) and inflationary effects.
 Both could benefit from a more digestible explanation.
 The fact that neither benefited from such an explanation was a pity.

-There’s a sense that the primary purpose of this presentation was to be given to the presenter’s audience as a take-away item…a white paper, if you like.
-The abundance of copy on each slide reinforces that view.
+There’s a sense that the primary purpose of this presentation was as a printed record.
+Something to be given to the presenter’s audience as a take-away item…a white paper, if you like.
+Of course, the abundance of copy on each slide reinforces that view.

 If true, and there really is no way of knowing just yet, it fails as a white paper.
 Neither riveting informative presentation nor serious, factual white paper.

 Is there hope for this presentation?
 Probably not.
-More than inflation, it required resuscitation–fewer words, not more.
+More than inflation, it required resuscitation.
+Just fewer words, not more.
 More pictures, images, graphs and digestible figures.

 Major Economy Speech Keeps The Markets Guessing